BreakingPoint/CLIFFMPEG/README.md

 http://www.ffmpeg.org/

 Developed under Windows 7, 64Bit.

+<img src="http://i.imgur.com/CAJh9gs.gif">

-If you want the script as a context menu option for files, create a link to it in the SendTo folder.
+If you want the script as a context menu option for files, the script creates a link to it in the SendTo folder.
 You then have access using the context menu option "Send To" when selecting one or many files in the Windows Explorer:

-%appdata%\Microsoft\Windows\SendTo

-<img src="http://i.imgur.com/CAJh9gs.gif">

 <img src="http://i.imgur.com/9sGZ50I.gif">